ZvonimirBandic/IsingGauge/README.md

 Top module of the code is called IsingGaugeTop.jl.
 It includes following modules:

 # modules.jl
-This modules lists all Julia libraries used in the code
+This modules lists all Julia libraries used in the code.

 # neighbors.jl